larrybotha/boot-dev-c-memory-management/README.md

   printf("%d\n", *ptr); // 2
   ```

+  - the addresses of pointers move by the size of the data type they point to
   - see [./03/09-arrays-as-pointers/example.c](./03/09-arrays-as-pointers/example.c)

 - values in arrays can be accessed in a number of ways: